andresheredia1/HyBayesCal-pckg/README.md

 Once you downloaded the package you will see these folders.
 ![Package Folders](images/Figure1.png)

-The creation of a virtual environment to run the package is required.
-The downloaded version of the package has already an environment folder called HBCenv, however you can also create a new one called HBCenv with all the necessary requirements shown in the file requirementsHBCenv.txt.
+The package runs when a virtual environment is already activated.
+Thus, the code requires the creation and activation of a Python virtual environment with all dependencies and Python libraries.
+The downloaded version of the package has already an environment folder called HBCenv, however you can also create a new one called HBCenv with all the necessary requirements shown in the file *requirementsHBCenv.txt*.

+### Creation of HBCenv
-To do so, navigate to the folder you have copied the package (i.e. HyBayesCal-pckg) using a Linux terminal and create the virtual environment as follows:
+To create HBCenv, navigate to the folder you have copied the package (i.e. HyBayesCal-pckg) using a Linux terminal and create the virtual environment as follows:
 ```
 python3 -m venv HBCenv
 ```